Islamic holidays: Hajj

+Eid

 Dates of holidays and other days of note

 The Islamic calendar is based on the synodic period of the Moon's revolution around the Earth, approximately 29 days.
 The Islamic calendar alternates months of 29 and 30 days (which begin with the new moon).
 Twelve of these months make up an Islamic year, which is 11 days shorter than the Gregorian year.
 Some Gregorian dates may vary slightly from those given, and may also vary by country.
 See Islamic calendar.